AbhinavMehrotra/AbhinavMehrotra.github.io/index.md

 * Two papers accepted at INTERSPEECH'20: "Iterative Compression of End-to-End ASR Model using Reinforcement Learning" and "Bunched LPCNet: Vocoder for Low-cost Neural Text-To-Speech Systems.".

 * Our book "Intelligent Notification Systems" is now available as Synthesis Lectures on Mobile and Pervasive Computing (Morgan&Claypool Publishers) 2020.

-* We won the Best Paper Award at ACM CHIIR'19 for "NotifyMeHere: Intelligent Notification Delivery in Multi-Device Environments".